 # # #

 If you enjoyed this article, you might want to check out my profiles of other LA transportation experts such as Joshua Schank and Randall Winston.
-If you have ideas for other infrastructure innovators I should profile, please send your suggestions to me at brooks@personsofinfrastructure.com.
+If you have ideas for other infrastructure innovators I could profile, please send your suggestions to me at brooks@personsofinfrastructure.com.
 Many thanks.

 Comments